 - No restrictions for body shop repairs

-- Must talk to an agent to complete quote process
+- Must talk to an agent to complete the quote process

 - Fewer discounts than the average insurance company